Ninja Coffee Bar Single-Serve System Review

 Rating: 4.5 Stars

-From the time I started this review I was definitely liking this one.
-The Ninja Coffee Bar (this company spearheaded by Shark) has added a one cup at a time to its repertoire of coffeemaker products and this one does so many cool things (speaking of “cool” – iced coffee beverages are one of the main specialties) that it might spoil you rotten with drink ideas.
-You may have even seen the infomercial for this machine on TV somewhere and were wow-ed for sure on that alone.
+From the time I started this review I was definitely hooked on this one.
+The Ninja Coffee Bar (this company is spearheaded by Shark) has added a one cup at a time to its repertoire of coffeemaker products and this one does so many cool things (speaking of “cool” – iced coffee beverages are one of the main specialties) that it might spoil you rotten with drink ideas.
+You may have even seen the infomercial for this machine on TV somewhere and were wow-ed for sure on that alone:)

-But glamorous infomercials aside, I got down to brass tacks for this one, and if your favorite choice of coffee is anything but “regular” this machine may have everything you need to have a ball – just make sure you read and take in all the facts before you buy.
+But glamorous infomercials aside, if you’re looking to ditch the K-cups for a more unique specialty drink experience, read on.
+This baby uses good old grounds right from your kitchen!
+It’s got everything you need to have a ball – just make sure you read and take in all the facts before you buy.

 What's on this page?